 Although still concerned that her younger sisters may suffer the same cruel fate as she and her two older sisters did before her, this eight-year old is looking forward to the bright days of going back to school and a husband-less future until she decides to marry.
-Najoob's bravery in rejecting tradition is viewed by many as a good opportunity to help hundreds of other girls in her country to benefit from new legislation to set 18 as a minimum age for marriage for girls and boys and prohibit forced marriage.
+Najoob's bravery in rejecting tradition is viewed by many as a good opportunity to help hundreds of other girls in her country to benefit from new legislation to set 18 as a minimum age for marriage for girls and boys and prohibit forced marriage.1 the protection of children from all forms of violence is a human rights imperative.
+Although it is recognized by international and regional human rights standards, including the Convention on the Rights of the Child (CRC) and the African Charter on the Rights and Welfare of the Child (ACRWC), violence persists; widespread and socially and culturally accepted, it constitutes a harsh reality for millions of children worldwide, including in the form of harmful traditional practices.

-Source: Los Angeles Times, June 11, 2008.
+1 Source: Los Angeles Times, June 11, 2008.

-1. Setting the scene
+Setting the scene